strimzi/strimzi-kafka-oauth/README.md

 In Kafka `server.properties` specify:

-    # Specify the interbroker listener - this is usually not the same as for external clients, but in this example configuration it is
+    # Specify the interbroker listener - this is usually not the same as for external clients, but in this example it is
     inter.broker.listener.name: CLIENTS

     # Specify OAUTHBEARER to be used as interbroker SASL protocol